Long Term Plan for R.E.

 We have a close and valued link with St Mary's Church.
 Our annual Harvest Service sees St Mary's filled with children, staff, parents/carers and relatives and a huge number of harvest gifts, very generously donated by families.
 The tinned and packaged goods and toiletries are given to Doncaster Food Bank, which supports local families in Doncaster.

-Pictured below are the Year 4 children, presenting their performance of two carols.
+Pictured below are children presenting their performance of two carols in St Mary's Church.

 'Experience Christmas' Workshops at St Mary's Church - We are very grateful to members of St Mary's Church for organising a wonderful afternoon workshop session for both Year 3 classes to help them learn more about the Christmas story.
 Children moved around the different 'stations' meeting the angel Gabriel, finding out more about the journey to Bethlehem, meeting one of the shepherds and a wise man.
 They took part in activities at each station including craft and dressing up, with time for a drink and biscuit too.
 The children learned many new things about the Christmas story.
 Thank you to Reverend Amanda and everyone at St Mary's Church for providing such an enjoyable afternoon of learning!

-Click on the first picture below to view a photograph gallery from our 'Christmas Experience' workshops.
+Click on the first picture below to view a photograph gallery from our 'Experience Christmas' workshops.

 Year 3 Visit to St Mary's Church - Reverend Amanda planned a very engaging curriculum visit for Year 3 pupils, to help them learn about the different features of a church and to find out more about the fascinating history of St Mary’s Church.